Ghost 6 theme for newsrooms

 How do the homepage section rows work?

 #home-* internal tags to pick the layout, then add the public tag whose name should appear as the section header.
 Its newest posts fill the row.
 Page publish date orders the rows on the homepage, up to 30 rows by default.
 Layouts are reusable: three briefing rows for three different desks, or two asymmetric lead lists for Markets and Politics.
-The same seven layouts cover any number of section rows.Can I have more than 30 sections on the homepage?
+For navigating by topic outside the homepage, Meridian also ships a dedicated Sections template that turns your tags into standalone topic hubs.What does the license cover, including client work?

 Can I modify the design?